yst1979/yst1979.github.io/_posts/2018-04-30-mongodb-enable-authentication.md

 At login, mongodb prompts warnings suggesting for better configurations.
 So let's fix it first.
 Before we start, check the current status first.
 <br>![mongodb authentication](/assets/images/2018043015.png)

 Use the commands to fix the problem.
 First two lines will change the current status, last two line will add the command to a script where it will be executed every time server reboots.
 Please note that the following commands must be run by root privileges.
+Please run `chmod +x /etc/rc.d/rc.local` to enable rc.local.
 ```bash
 echo never > /sys/kernel/mm/transparent_hugepage/enabled
 echo never > /sys/kernel/mm/transparent_hugepage/defrag